BEagle1984/silverback/_docs/1-quickstart/107-behaviors.md

 }
 ```

+**Note:** The `Handle` method reaceives an instance of `IServiceProvider` that can be either the root service provider or the scoped service provider for the processing of the consumed message (depending on the position of the behavior in the pipeline).
+{: .notice--info}

 ### Limitations

 Because of the way the Silverback's broker integration works `IProducerBehavior` and `IConsumerBehavior` implementations can only be registered as singleton.
+An `IProducerBehaviorFactory` or `IConsumerBehaviorFactory` can be used to create an instance per each `IConsumer` or `IProducer` that gets intantiated.

-If a scoped instance is needed you have to either reference the `IServiceProvider` or use an `IBehavior` (that can still be used to accomplish most of the tasks, as shown in the next example).
+If a scoped instance is needed you have to either use the `IServiceProvider` or use an `IBehavior` (that can still be used to accomplish most of the tasks, as shown in the next example).

 ```c#
 public class TracingBehavior : IBehavior